The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 The Pitch Is Real

-Let’s start with the part that is true: vibe coding is genuinely impressive for getting a working prototype in front of people.
-You describe what you want to Claude or Cursor, accept the output, and in a weekend you have something that looks like a product.
+Let’s start with the part that is true: vibe coding can get a working prototype in front of people quickly.
+You describe what you want to Claude or Cursor, accept the output, and after a concentrated build you may have something that looks like a product.
 Screens load.
 Buttons do things.
 Data saves.

 The problem is not vibe coding itself.
 The problem is the gap between what you have after a vibe-coding session and what you need to run a business on.